The Mandalorian - Season 1

 Race: 4.5/5

 Pedro Pascal plays the Mandalorian, making him a rare person of color to headline a Star Wars project.
 However, Lucasfilm and Disney sustained critiques for having Pascal remain behind a helmet throughout the series.
-For many fans, it reminds them of Star Wars’ history of erasing actors of color with makeup or in post-production, including Lupita Nyong’o as CGI character Maz Kanata and the Black and Asian women who played slave Twi’leks in past films.
-But with Pascal in the role, Star Wars has increased its Latinx representation with a character who is impactful and integral to the lore, and that’s a good thing.
+For many fans, it reminds them of Star Wars’ history of erasing actors of color with makeup or in post-production, including Lupita Nyong’o as CGI character Maz Kanata and the Black and Asian women who played enslaved Twi’leks in past films.
+But with Chilean American Pascal in the role, Star Wars has increased its Latino representation with a character who is impactful and integral to the lore, and that’s a good thing.

 Carl Weathers also co-stars as Greef Karga, the leader of a powerful bounty hunter guild, and the Mandalorian's frenemy.
 Weathers plays him with a boisterous and regal quality, uplifting the character from a mere shady gangster to a prince among thieves.
-Jones, Wen, Taika Waititi, Richard Ayoade, Omid Abtahi, and Giancarlo Esposito round out the leading and supporting cast with Indigenous, East Asian, Black, Middle Eastern, and Afro-Latinx representation.
+Jones, Wen, Taika Waititi, Richard Ayoade, Omid Abtahi, and Giancarlo Esposito round out the leading and supporting cast with Indigenous, East Asian, Black, Middle Eastern, and Afro-Latino representation.

-On the directing end, racial inclusion continues with Chow, Waititi, and Nigerian-American Rick Famuyiwa.
+On the directing end, racial inclusion continues with Chow, Waititi, and Nigerian American Rick Famuyiwa.
 All three of these directors also appear as characters within the series, with Chow and Famuyiwa visible while Waititi voices a droid.

 The series has a strong sense of racial and cultural diversity in front of and behind the camera.
 Like with Pascal or Waititi, however, some of this diversity is hidden behind makeup, prosthetics, and CGI.